RedisInsight/Tutorials/src/redis_stack/general_data_structures.md

 ## Strings

-As a first example, use the [SET](https://redis.io/commands/set/) command to store the value "Process 123" at key "bike:1".
+As a first example, use the [SET](https://redis.io/commands/set/) command to store the value "Deimos" at key "bike:1".

 ```redis Create a new key
 SET bike:1 "Deimos"